Friday, November 28, 2025

 I remember what former PlayStation boss, Jim Ryan, has said about PS1 and PS2 games while he was at a Gran Turismo event.
 He has disrespected and infuriated us retro gamers to our face by spurning retro gaming just because they looked ancient.
 He said all that about what we love and cherished for years.
 How dare he talk down to the golden media that is playing PS1 and PS2 games.

 When the PS3 came out, none of the models support full backwards compatibility.
 Some are backwards compatible to PS1 games while some are backwards compatible to PS2 games.
 The PS3 has a vast library of PS1 games, but a limited selection of PS2 games, which doesn't do us any good.
 Then PS Now came to have a limited selection of PS2 games and that's not nearly enough.
-I have been wanting to revisit my PS2 games from my childhood other than the ones on PS Now, but none of Sony's modern platforms were fully backwards compatible to classic generations because of the PS3's Cell processor and PS Now had a limited selection, rendering it terrible.
+I have been wanting to revisit my PS2 games from my childhood other than the ones on PS Now, but none of Sony's modern platforms were fully backwards compatible to classic generations because of the PS3's Cell processor and PS Now has had a limited selection, rendering it terrible.
 For years, we've been requesting for an upgrade to PS Now that would bring in a PS1 catalog and a vast selection of games.

 But fast forward to 2022, Sony has planned to compete with Xbox Game Pass by developing a beefed up PlayStation Plus with two additional tiers, Extra and Premium.
 The Premium Tier caught millions of players' eye that it offers a vast selection of PS1, PS2, PS3 and PSP games.
 This was met with fan excitement about those that are looking forward to playing their games they played during their childhood.
 However, when the service launched, there aren't any new PS2 games so far, until in 2024 when Sony has a brand new PS2 emulator to pave the way for more PS2 games.
 Finally, my endeavor to revisit PS2 games I played during my childhood has been claimed after all these years.